Resignation of police chief ‘not surprising’ given budget constraints – union

 Sir Iain Livingstone has announced he will retire early in the summer.

-Sir Iain Livingstone’s decision to retire as Scotland’s top police officer before his contract ends has led to claims that he is leaving early, in part, because of warnings the force is “unsustainable” in its current form.
+Sir Iain Livingstone’s decision to retire as Scotland’s top police officer before his contract ends has led to claims that he is leaving early, in part, because of warnings the burden on the force is “unsustainable” in its current form.

 The officer, whose contract as chief constable ends in 2025, announced on Thursday that he will retire this summer, during a Scottish Police Authority (SPA) meeting at which it was warned there is “unprecedented” financial pressure on the public sector.

-Jamie Greene, the Scottish Conservative justice spokesman, said it is “hard to avoid the conclusion that the chief constable’s premature departure is linked to his stark warning that Police Scotland is ‘unsustainable’ in its current form due to SNP underfunding”.
+Jamie Greene, the Scottish Conservative justice spokesman, said it is “hard to avoid the conclusion that the chief constable’s premature departure is linked to his stark warning that (the burden on the) Police Scotland is ‘unsustainable’ in its current form due to SNP underfunding”.

 Michelle Brewster, Unison’s police staff branch secretary, said it is “not a surprise” he is “retiring earlier than expected”.